 Symptoms and Signs

-- What does vitamin D do for one's health?
-What are symptoms and signs of vitamin D deficiency?
+- What are vitamin D deficiency symptoms and signs?
+What are health risks of vitamin D deficiency?

-- What are symptoms and signs of an excessive vitamin D intake?
+- What are vitamin D deficiency symptoms and signs?
+What are health risks of vitamin D deficiency?
+(Continued)

 What is vitamin D?